asarnaout/XORFilter.Net/README.md

 The Bloom Filter, however, is susceptible to false positives because the same bits could be set by other values (v<sub>2</sub>, v<sub>3</sub>, etc).
 For instance, if  f<sub>x</sub>(v<sub>2</sub>) = 3, f<sub>x</sub>(v<sub>3</sub>) = 4 and f<sub>x</sub>(v<sub>4</sub>) = 7, the Bloom Filter would incorrectly indicate that  v<sub>1</sub>  is a member.
 While false positives are possible, Bloom Filters guarantee no false negatives.

-### XOR Filter
+## XOR Filters

 Like the Bloom Filter, the XOR Filter allows set membership checks without storing the entire set.
-Instead of single bits, it uses L-bit values.
+One major difference between the two is that instead of single bits (used in Bloom), XOR Filters use L-bit values.
 The XOR Filter employs *n* hash functions (h<sub>0</sub>, h<sub>1</sub>,...h<sub>n</sub>) and a fingerprinting function that generates an L-bit fingerprint for each value.
-Set membership is verified by ensuring:
+Set membership is verified by checking:

 Fingerprint(v<sub>1</sub>) = Slot[h<sub>0</sub>(v<sub>1</sub>)] ⊕ Slot[h<sub>1</sub>(v<sub>1</sub>)] ⊕  ....... ⊕  Slot[h<sub>n</sub>(v<sub>1</sub>)]

-Example:
+### Example:

 Given: <br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; L = 4 <br/>